davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 ### Hwk 0: Remote C Development in VS Code

-In this ungraded tutorial, we will set you up to develop on a remote server.
-Here's why we must do this, instead of developing on your own machines.
+In this tutorial, we will set you up to develop on a remote server.
+Here's why we have to do this, instead of developing on your own machines.
 C is a very finicky language, and is highly dependent on the  environment on which it compiles and executes.
-This is everybody's worst nightmare: turning in an assignment you spent hours on, only to have it not compile or execute on your instructor's machine.
+This is everybody's worst nightmare: turning in an assignment you've spent hours on, only to have it not compile or execute on your professor's machine.
 Indeed, having a common compiling and runtime environment was what made Java (and the Java Virtual Machine  JVM) so successful when it was introduced in the mid-90s.
 Today, most languages have a common runtime environment, and C has certainly made significant efforts to being more portable across systems, but alas I find that it's still very system dependent.

 It's therefore important that we all code in a common environment, so I've prepared a remote server for everyone to log into, including myself.
 This means we're all coding and running on the same machine, which leads to more predictable and repeatable results!

 #### Student Outcomes
 - Setting up VS code for remote development on a Linux server
 - Compiling and running your first C program for this class
-- Understand Makefiles and the Make utility
+- Understand Makefiles and the `make` utility

 #### Installing C Development Tools